 ECDC generally follows the CofC Academic Calendar.
 There are two additional days each year when children do not attend so that we can conduct parent-teacher conferences and we occasionally close for teacher professional development days.

 ECDC has an active Parent-Teacher Organization that provides support for our program in many ways.
 Our PTO conducts fund-raisers, social events, and teacher care activities.
 Each classroom has at least one identified room parent to assist with classroom special events.
 All parents are automatically members of PTO and every family is encouraged and expected to volunteer to assist with at least one PTO committee and/or event.
-PTO's organizational structure since 2012-2013 primarily functions "by committee" work rather than monthly at-large meetings.
-PTO leaders for 2013-2014 are:
+PTO's primarily functions "by committee" work rather than monthly at-large meetings.
+PTO leaders for 2016-2017 are:

 Parents are also represented by a Parent Advisory Committee, composed of one or more parent representatives for each age group/class.
-These parents are appointed by the director to act as spokespersons on behalf of their class as needed for mediation of any problems that may arise and for strategic planning purposes.
-PAC Current representatives continuing through 2013-2014 are:
+These parents volunteer or are appointed by the director to act as spokespersons on behalf of their class as needed for mediation of any problems that may arise and for strategic planning purposes.
+PAC group for 2016-2017 includes:

 We see our parents as our first and best resource and we encourage family members to share their cultural traditions, talents, interests, and enthusiasm with us.
 Parents accompany us on field trips, participate as guest readers, and are often willing to provide professional expertise on long-term project investigation topics.
 Please talk with your child's teacher if you are interested/willing to volunteer in the classroom.